 Criteria influencing selection include, but are not necessarily limited to, those listed below.
-As it is not possible for the Library staff to personally read and review the large number of books and other materials produced each year, the information gathered from critical reviews; reputation of the author, artist or distributor; and other positive publicity, generally serves as the basis for applying these criteria, which include:
+As it is not possible for HPL staff to personally read and review the large number of books and other materials produced each year, the information gathered from critical reviews; reputation of the author, artist or distributor; and other media related to the item, generally serves as the basis for applying these criteria, which include:

 - Community demand, whether expressed or anticipated.
 Demand may be for specific titles or for material and resources covering certain topics or in certain formats.
-Multiple copies may be purchased or leased in order to meet demand. - Intrinsic value or quality of the work, relating to such considerations as factual accuracy and authoritativeness of content, comprehensiveness of treatment, style, clarity, effectiveness of expression and creativity.
+Multiple copies may be acquired to meet demand. - Intrinsic value or quality of the work, relating to such considerations as factual accuracy and authoritativeness of content, comprehensiveness of treatment, style, clarity, effectiveness of expression, and creativity. - Scope, depth of coverage, or approach of a work.
+For example, highly technical materials and scholarly studies of limited value to the community at large will generally not be added to the collection. - Importance of a work in adding balance to or filling gaps in the collection. - Relevance to local school curricula and reading lists - Compatibility of the subject, treatment, or style of a work with its intended audience.
+This criterion pertains especially to materials and resources being considered for the Youth and Young Adult Services' collections. - Authority, reputation, and standing of the author.

-- Scope, depth of coverage, or approach of a work.
-For example, highly technical materials and scholarly studies of limited value to the community at large will generally not be added to the collection. - Importance of a work in adding balance to or filling gaps in the collection. - Compatibility of the subject, treatment, or style of a work with its intended audience.
-This criterion pertains especially to materials and resources being considered for the Youth and Young Adult Services' collection. - Authority, reputation, and standing of the author. - Availability of the same or similar material at neighboring libraries or through interlibrary loan. - Cost of the material or resource. - Suitability of the physical form of the material for library use, including the quality, durability, and general usefulness of the format. - Ease and practicality of providing effective physical and bibliographic access to the material or resource. - Local interest or local historical significance of the work. - Availability of the item for purchase.
+- Availability of the same or similar material at neighboring libraries or through interlibrary loan. - Cost of the material or resource. - Suitability of the physical form of the material for library use, including the quality, durability, and general usefulness of the format. - Ease and practicality of providing effective physical and bibliographic access to the material or resource. - Local interest or local historical significance of the work. - Availability of the item for purchase.